Winnipeg Fringe Theatre Festival: History

-The Winnipeg Fringe Theatre Festival opened in 1988 by the Manitoba Theatre Centre, Canada's oldest regional theatre, with Larry Desrochers as the first Executive Producer.
+The Winnipeg Fringe Theatre Festival was established in 1988 by the Manitoba Theatre Centre, Canada's oldest regional theatre, with Larry Desrochers serving as its first executive producer.

 In its first year, ticket sales were 14,000 across nine days of performances.
-That figure rose to 26,000 in 1989, year of the festival.
-It climbed to 44,709 in 1999 and was more than 60,000 in 2001.
+That figure rose to 26,000 in 1989, the festival's second year.
+It climbed to 44,709 in 1999 and exceeded 60,000 in 2001.

 The Manitoba Theatre Centre, 2006.
 During the Fringe, the front façade of the theatre is covered in hundreds of handbills and posters for various plays.

 In 2008, Chuck McEwen, former director of the Toronto Fringe Festival, became executive producer of the festival.

 Paid attendance briefly set a record high for North America in 2009 with 81,565 tickets sold, surpassing the previous record of 77,700 set at the 2006 Edmonton Fringe.
 (However, the Edmonton Fringe festival currently holds the North American record with 104,142 tickets sold in 2011.)

-In light of the COVID-19 pandemic in 2020, the Royal Manitoba Theatre Centre cancelled that year's Winnipeg Fringe Festival as a safety precaution.
-The 2020 festival was originally set for July 15 to 26.
+Because of the COVID-19 pandemic, the Royal Manitoba Theatre Centre cancelled the 2020 Winnipeg Fringe Festival.
+The festival had been scheduled for July 15 to 26.
 Although RMTC considered postponing it to late summer or fall, they ultimately chose to cancel the in-person event.
 Instead, the RMTC offered free online programming from July 14 to 17, beginning at 7 PM nightly.
 The online festival featured local, national, and international programming, including performances from Mike Delamont, Frances Koncan, the Coldhearts, Outside Joke, and Anjali Sandhu.
 Online festival programming was streamed on YouTube and Facebook.

 The festival returned from a two-year hiatus from live performances in 2022.

 In 2023, the Fringe introduced a pay-what-you-can model for the five shows presented at the Kids Venue at the Manitoba Theatre for Young People in "an effort to make the festival more affordable for families."
 That model continued into 2024.